On the Contraction of Excitable Systems: Event Reliability

 \section{Event Reliability}

 Reliability is a property of the discrete event map, yet in our setting it is inherited directly from contraction of the continuous dynamics \cite{Bin2025reliability}.
 If \eqref{eq.exc.compact} is contractive on the compact forward–invariant set $\cZ$, then for any fixed input sequence $\cI\in\mathbb U$ and fixed parameters the corresponding trajectories $\varphi(t,z_0,\cI)$ converge to the same steady–state response.
-By means of the event detector \eqref{eq.discrete.detector}, the event sets extracted from these trajectories align asymptotically.
+By means of the event readout \eqref{eq.discrete.readout}, the events extracted from these trajectories align asymptotically.
 In this sense, contraction of the flow implies reliability of spike times.

 Moreover, the robustness inherited by contraction carries over to events.
 Under bounded disturbances or small parameter variations across trials, incremental exponential stability yields uniform trajectory bounds that scale with the perturbation magnitude.
 Consequently, the induced timing errors remain uniformly \emph{bounded} after a transient.
 In contrast, when the flow is not contractive, differences in initial conditions or parameters can lead to persistent phase offsets and highly variable spike timings.